 - Aspen Mountain (difficult / 8.8 miles) – there are a few different ways to scale the mountain, which takes around 1.5 hours.
 I’d recommend going up the Ute Trail and then continuing up from there!
 You can eat at the top of the mountain at Sundeck and take the gondola back down into town (for free!).

-- Ute Trail (difficult / 2 mile) – this is a hike that Aspenites will do in the morning before work.
+- Ute Trail (difficult / 2 miles) – this is a hike that Aspenites will do in the morning before work.
 It’s a steep climb up the switchbacks to Ute Rock (great views of the city) then you can continue hiking up to the summit of Aspen Mountain – 3.1 miles to summit if you choose.

 - Bike the Rio Grande Trail – you can pit-stop at Woody Creek Tavern and bike back.
 In recent years, we’ve continued on to Basalt and will eat at Heather’s and call a van to pick us up and take our bikes back into town.